logo

 Application / User optionslink | top

-Like in mod_python Request, Poor WSGI Request have get_options method too.
+Like in mod_python Request, Poor WSGI Application have get_options method too.
 This method return dictionary of application options or variables, which start with app_ prefix.
 This prefix is cut from options names.

 [uwsgi] # uwsgi config example